chnm/model-articles/content/articles/blocknewman.md

 large scale data mining as a proof of concept kind of approach, in the hopes that others would build on this kind of methodological work.
 {{% /notation %}}

+{{% notation title="Presentation, Yet Again" %}}

+Here, too, I might have chosen to smooth the data somewhat, or perhaps present this with better graphics.
+Looking back, I’m not sure how crucial this figure is other than to show roughly similar trends.
+I wonder if the larger variations in 18th-century scholarship relates to its smaller overall numbers of abstracts; at the time, I tried to look for an explanation of the big spike in 2002, but could not find a simple explanation.

+{{% /notation %}}

+{{< figure src="/img/Blocknewmanfig5.png" title="Figure 5:" caption="Percent of Women's History Abstracts withn Time period by Publication Date" alt="Graph of women's history abstracts within time period and publication date.">}}

 This means that even though the twentieth century remains the largest focus of history as a whole, it does not appear that women's history has